 preserve state – With IMDG this means replicating the state of the primary copy instance of the IMDG into a backup copy running on a different physical machine and start new backup copies to ensure high- availability even after multiple system failures.

 We will measure the latency of each of these operations (read/write, calculate, handle events, and then preserve results) with the GigaSpaces IMDG (aka space) and examine the results using latency histogram chart that will show us the exact data points distribution and outliers we had throughout the test.

-The disk based solution will depend on the disk media speed and the usual physical boundaries of the magnetic based storage devices.
-These will suffer the inability to access different data items in the same time – a stumbling limitation that dramatically impacts their scalability.
+The disk-based solution will depend on the disk media speed and the usual physical boundaries of the magnetic-based storage devices.
+These will suffer the inability to access different data items at the same time – a stumbling limitation that dramatically impacts their scalability.
 A typical Java application using a database (leveraging commodity disk devices) response time would be 20 ms when there is no load, up to several seconds (3-5 seconds) with a high load.
 This latency duration includes transforming objects into a relational model (ORM), transporting data over the wire, and replicating the transaction data from the primary database instance into a secondary hot backup instance located within the same LAN.

 There is some progress lately leveraging Solid-state drive (SSD) products, as alternatives to the commodity disk devices, but, still, relational databases are monolithic servers which can’t operate in a distributed environment taking advantage of the entire network resources and scale in an elastic manner.